In this guide, you will learn how to record guitar in Studio One by Presonus with step-by-step instructions.

 After you read this guide, check out this Ultimate Guide to Recording Guitar at Home for an in-depth look at recording.

 Note: this tutorial uses Studio One version 4 and the latest version of Studio One is currently version 5.
 The same steps can be used in version 4 or 5 to record guitar.
+The video tutorial later in this guide shows how to use Studio One 5.

 Step 1: Connect Audio Interface or Microphone